As defined by Oxford Languages, ethics are moral principles that govern a person's behavior or the conducting of an activity.

 If board members focus on that, their jobs become relatively straightforward.
 They don't make decisions based on their own personal interests or the interests of their friends or neighbors.
 They don't make decisions based on what's least likely to create conflict or controversy.
 They don't make decisions based on what's expedient or easy...

-Leading with reason, empathy, honesty, integrity, and transparency (open meetings, access to records, satisfaction surveys, etc.) proactively builds a healthy community.
+Leading with consistency, empathy, honesty, integrity, reason and transparency (open meetings, access to records, satisfaction surveys, etc.) proactively builds a healthy community.
 Ethical behavior also supports inclusion, equality and nondiscrimination.
 Great leaders find ways to actively include all homeowners in their community.

-In addition to incorporating a code of ethics into your Bylaws (see example below), Bylaws Words of Wisdom contains several helpful passages relating to ethical behavior.
-Also view Decision-Making 101.
+In addition to incorporating a Code of Ethics and Oath of Office into your Bylaws (examples below), Bylaws Words of Wisdom contains several helpful passages reinforcing appropriate behavior.

 To the extent required by RCW 64.90.410, and subject to all limitations now or hereafter included as part of that statute, in the performance of their duties, members of the Board of Directors must exercise the degree of care and loyalty to the association required of an officer or director of a corporation organized, are subject to the conflict of interest rules governing directors and officers, and are entitled to the immunities from liability available to officers and directors under chapter RCW 24.06.
 No Director, whether acting alone or in concert with others, shall act to discharge the powers and authority of the Board in any manner inconsistent with the Association’s governing documents and/or any applicable governmental mandates.